Learning Long-Range Representations with Equivariant Messages: Model description and training setup

 \paragraph{\pet} \pet (\cite{pc2023}) is an unconstrained transformer model, consisting of multiple edge-to-edge transformer layers within local neighborhoods followed by message passing.
 Similar to \mace, it is also used with two message-passing steps and an effective cutoff of \qty{10}{\angstrom}.
 To ensure approximate rotational invariance, it is trained with data augmentation.
 No inference-time symmetrization is used in our experiments.

-Training generally used default hyperparameters, with some adjustments made related to training dynamics.
+Unless otherwise specified, we used default hyperparameters (cutoff radius of \qty{5}{\angstrom} with cosine smoothing over the outermost \qty{0.2}{\angstrom}, $d_{\text{PET}}=128$, $d_{\text{head}}=128$, $d_{\text{feedforward}}=512$, with 8 heads per attention layer, and 2 attention layers per GNN layer), with some adjustments made related to training dynamics.
 Models were trained using an epoch-based scheduler, which halved the learning rate after 250 epochs.
 This applies to all datasets except biodimers.
 For biodimers, a \texttt{ReduceLROnPlateau} scheduler was used instead, reducing the learning rate by 20\% if the loss did not improve for 100 consecutive epochs.
 To improve training stability, biodimers training also employed gradient clipping with a maximum gradient norm of 5.
 Every training run included 10 warmup epochs, during which the learning rate was linearly increased from zero to the preset learning rate of $1 \times 10^{-4}$.

 For the biodimers and NaCl cluster datasets, the targets were normalized by their standard deviation in the training set.
 The energy-to-forces loss weight ratio was set to 1:1 for biodimers and MgO surface datasets, while the NaCl cluster dataset used a ratio of 1:10.